 Summer is short in Canada and this year it vanished quickly, with the strange cool and rainy weather we had in much of southern Ontario.
 Quebec had some of that too.
 But the week we visited Gatineau and Outaouais, as well as Tremblant, and Bluesfest, we had a few sunny warm days.
 On one of those days we visited MosaiCanada 150, a horticultural display of all the provinces and territories involving hundred of gardeners and artists.

 A Highlight of my Summer.

 MosaiCanada 150 is on until October 15.
 Take a weekend and go explore now before it is gone.

 MosaiCanada 150 is a horticultural celebration of Canada’s 150th anniversary of the Confederation of Canada.
 It features ten provinces and three territories.
 There are 33 captivating and memorable displays that each tell a story.
 More importantly MosaiCanada 150 is free and very family friendly.
 Open daily.
 If you want to have a guided tour you can pay $10.
 In my opinion the guided tour is definitely worthwhile.

 This display combines art with culture and is really something spectacular.
-All will be dismantled after October 15th.
+Remember it is dismantled October 15th.
 These Mosaic horticultural celebrations pop up all over the world but the only consistent one is Mother Nature shown here.

 Perhaps one of my favourites was this Ontario display which illustrated an abstract kind of Niagara Falls concept.
 If the Falls were people they might look like this.

 For weeks in the spring, Horticultural artists and sculptors worked in Jacques-Cartier Park to build this magnificent tribute.
 Jacques-Cartier Park is easily accessible and the entire display spans about 1 km.
-Take your time.
-This gorgeous exhibit is very family friendly.
+Take your time it’s very family friendly.
 The pathway through the park is stroller and walker accessible.

 There are even a few international displays including this stunning Chinese one.